Phenomenological Theory of Variational Quantum Ground-State Preparation: Appendix

 being the direct product of $N / 2$ dimer pairs\footnote{The exact dimerization pattern is chosen to maximize overlap with the ground state} and (2) action of the string of parametrized eSWAP operators preserving the total spin $S = 0$\footnote{To construct wave function in another spin sector, one needs to prepare one (or more) electron pairs in spin-triplet state $|\uparrow \uparrow\rangle$.}:

-To define $i_{\alpha}$ and $j_{\alpha}$, i.\,e., we employ checkerboard decomposition of the Hamiltonian Eq.\,\eqref{eq:hamiltonian}.
-Namely, in case of a square lattice, we split $4 \times N$ Hamiltonian terms into $8$ layers of full dimerizations, when all eSWAP operators within one layer can be applied simultaneously\footnote{In the triangle lattice case, to construct the ($i_{\alpha}$, $j_{\alpha}$) pairs, we effectively add the ``missing'' $j_2$ bonds (with zero exchange interaction) to recover the square lattice setup and employ the same decomposition.
+To define $i_{\alpha}$ and $j_{\alpha}$, we employ checkerboard decomposition of the Hamiltonian Eq.\,\eqref{eq:hamiltonian}.
+Namely, in case of a square lattice, we split the Hamiltonian terms into $8$ layers of full dimerizations, when all eSWAP operators within one layer can be applied simultaneously\footnote{In the triangle lattice case, to construct the ($i_{\alpha}$, $j_{\alpha}$) pairs, we effectively add the ``missing'' $j_2$ bonds (with zero exchange interaction) to recover the square lattice setup and employ the same decomposition.
 In the case of the $3 \times 3$ hexagonal lattice, the $j_1$ and $j_2$ bonds groups are split into incomplete dimerization coverings (including no all spins at once) with parallel dimers.}.
+In this work, we consider OBC-PBC and PBC-PBC boundary conditions.
+For instance, in the case of the $4 \times 5$ square lattice, the partition of the Hamiltonian terms into 8 layers is shown in Fig.\,\ref{fig:appendix_ham_split}.
 The spatial symmetry projector operator is defined as

 where $G$ is the spatial symmetry group, consisting of the elementary unitary permutations $\hat g$ and $\chi_g$ are the characters, depending on the desired projection quantum number.
-The projected wave function $|\psi_P(\boldsymbol \theta)\rangle = \frac{\hat P}{\mathcal{N}(\boldsymbol \theta)} |\psi(\boldsymbol \theta)\rangle$ is normalized with $\mathcal{N}(\boldsymbol \theta) = \langle \psi(\boldsymbol\theta) | \hat P | \psi(\boldsymbol \theta) \rangle$.
+The projected wave function $|\psi_P(\boldsymbol \theta)\rangle = \frac{\hat P}{\sqrt{\mathcal{N}(\boldsymbol \theta)}} |\psi(\boldsymbol \theta)\rangle$ is normalized with $\mathcal{N}(\boldsymbol \theta) = \langle \psi(\boldsymbol\theta) | \hat P | \psi(\boldsymbol \theta) \rangle$.
 The energy gradient reads

 where $\mathcal{A}_i(\boldsymbol \theta) = \frac{1}{\mathcal{N}(\boldsymbol \theta)} \langle \psi(\boldsymbol \theta) | \hat P | \partial_i \psi(\boldsymbol \theta) \rangle$ is the {\it connection}.

 Finally, the metric tensor for natural gradient descent is defined as